Samadarshi-Maity/Samadarshi-Maity.github.io/_portfolio/portfolio-3.md

 However, in today's world is complicated, so it the process of investing.
 Thus, financial institutions, over a pperiod of time developed a methodologies to systematically compute the risk associated with providing any financial support buy studying the patterns for
 </p>
 <p align="justify">
 Here, I analyze a credit risk dataset to check if I can use supervised learning strategies to predict default chances.
 I will first load and explore the data using Pyspark.
 Pyspark also also easy data exploration like pandas.
 Then we will use scikit-learn to perform some supervised learning.
 I will mainly try Logistic Regression Classifier, bagged tree classifier using random Forests, K-Nearest Neighbor Search, and Support Vector Machines for predicting the defaulting cases.
-I have added code blocks to describe the process, but you can find a notebook that 'RUN-ready' on Google Colab <a href ='https://colab.research.google.com/drive/1xQtpyV824M2Gl-wsdF8CkGhBHT0KKcxv?usp=sharing'>here</a>.
+I have added code blocks to describe the process, but you can find a 'RUN-ready' <a href ='https://colab.research.google.com/drive/1xQtpyV824M2Gl-wsdF8CkGhBHT0KKcxv?usp=sharing'>notebook</a> on Google Colab.
 </p>
 <p align="justify">
 First, we import all the necessary packages